Zackory/Pypr-Robots/README.md

 ## Connecting to Your Raspberry Pi
-Find the local IP address of your raspberry pi (most likely looks something like `192.168.x.x`).
+Find the local IP address of your raspberry pi through your WiFi Router (most likely looks something like `192.168.x.x`).
+If you are unable to find your Raspberry Pi's local IP address, then you can set the Raspberry Pi to have a fixed IP address (tutorials of how to do this can be found online).
 Run `ssh pi@192.168.x.x` and use 'raspberry' for a password.